StinkyBenji/ansible-tekton-demo/README.md

 In the end, the image will be published to the image registry and the tagged latest image will be updated, as well as the git release.
 A final cleanup will be executed.

+> **_NOTE:_** we need to create a Kubernetes secret that stores credentials to authenticate against the image
+> registry, please check the example secret in `.tekton/pac/registry-credentials.example.yaml`

 ### Tekton Chains

 In addition, [Tekton Chains](https://tekton.dev/docs/chains/) is used for signing artifacts.